-Pictet LPP-60: 178
+Pictet LPP-60: 186

-Pictet LPP-40: 166
+Pictet LPP-40: 172

-PUBLICA: 159
+PUBLICA: 166

-Pictet LPP-25: 156
+PUBLICA benchmark: 162

-PUBLICA benchmark: 155
+Pictet LPP-25: 160

-The two strategic asset allocations generated different returns during the year.
-At 9.21%, the return for the open pension plans was slightly above the performance of the Pictet LPP-25 index (8.84%), which has a comparable equity weighting of 25%.
-The closed pension plans, which have a 10% equity allocation, posted a performance of 6.84%.
-A comparison with the Pictet LPP-25, LPP-40 and LPP-60 indices clearly shows that the equity weighting was the key driver of performance in 2019: the higher the equity allocation, the higher the return achieved.
+The two strategic asset allocations generated similar returns during the year.
+At 4.2%, the return of the open pension plans was above the 2.6% figure for the Pictet LPP-25 index, which has a comparable equity weighting of 25%.
+The closed pension plans, which have a 10% equity allocation, posted a performance of 3.9%.
+The two main reasons for PUBLICA's outperformance in 2020 compared with the Pictet LPP-25 indices are the different weightings of the various bond categories and the investment in precious metals: PUBLICA had a higher allocation to inflation-linked government bonds and private debt investments as well as gold and silver, all of which delivered superior returns over the year.